linomp/arduino-mqtt-coap-webthing/README.md

 # Motion classification application on an Arduino board supporting multiple IoT protocols

-Final project of the Summer School on Enabling Technologies for IIoT by University of Pisa, 2022.

-The objective is to develop a motion classification application on an arduino board  (using embedded ML capabilities of the hardware) and connect it to the external world either:
+This is a motion classification application for an arduino board  (using embedded ML capabilities of the hardware) that sends events to the external world either:

 - by sending the events [through MQTT](./mqtt_version)
 - by sending events with the [CoAP protocol](./coap_version/)
-- by wrapping it as a ["Web Thing"](./webthings_version/), and monitoring it via a WebThings Gateway running on a Raspberry Pi
+- by declaring a ["Web Thing"](./webthings_version/) interface, allowing to monitor it via a WebThings Gateway running on a Raspberry Pi

+It was my final project at the Summer School on Enabling Technologies for IIoT by University of Pisa, 2022.

+## Requirements
-### Required Hardware:
+### Hardware:
 - [Arduino Nano RP2040 connect](https://docs.arduino.cc/hardware/nano-rp2040-connect)
 - [Raspberry Pi for running the WebThings Gateway software](https://webthings.io/docs/gateway-getting-started-guide.html) (Optional)

-### Required Libraries:
+### Libraries:
 - [WiFiNINA](https://www.arduino.cc/reference/en/libraries/wifinina/)
 - [STM32duino X-NUCLEO-IKS01A3](https://www.arduino.cc/reference/en/libraries/stm32duino-x-nucleo-iks01a3/3)
 - [ArduinoMqttClient](https://www.arduino.cc/reference/en/libraries/arduinomqttclient/)